Jack Suwinski Player Props: Pirates vs. Blue Jays

 Jack Suwinski At The Plate

-- Suwinski is batting .238 with five doubles, six home runs and 15 walks.
+- Suwinski has five doubles, seven home runs and 17 walks while batting .244.

-- He has hit a home run in 19.2% of his games this year, and 6.2% of his plate appearances.
+- In 22.2% of his games this year, he has hit a long ball, and 6.9% of his trips to the dish.

-- Suwinski has had at least one RBI in 42.3% of his games this year (11 of 26), with two or more RBI three times (11.5%).
-He has also accounted for three or more of his team's runs in two contests.
+- Suwinski has picked up an RBI in 44.4% of his games this season, with more than one RBI in 11.1% of his games.
+He has also produced three or more runs in two contests.

-- In nine of 26 games this year, he has scored, including multiple runs once.
+- In 10 of 27 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.